danielpclark/abrute/README.md

 [![Build Status](https://travis-ci.org/danielpclark/abrute.svg?branch=master)](https://travis-ci.org/danielpclark/abrute)

-# abrute - AES Brute Force File Decryptor
+# abrute - Multi-threaded AES Brute Force File Decryption

-Multithreaded AES file brute force decryptor.
 Rather straight forward.
 It works but has much more improvements yet to come.
+This will use your CPU to the best of its ability so you may want to use this on a secondary system.

 ## Installation